Zer0-Jack: A Memory-efficient Gradient-based Jailbreaking Method for Black-box Multi-modal Large Language Models: Method

 To tackle the mentioned problems for attacking black-box models and high memory usage, we utilize zeroth-order optimization technology to calculate \cref{eq:grad_MLLM} without backpropagation~\citep{shamir2017optimal,malladi2023fine}.
-In detail, we estimate the gradient with respect to $\mathcal{Z}$ by the Simultaneous perturbation stochastic approximation (SPSA)~\citep{spall1992multivariate}:
+In detail, we estimate the gradient with respect to $\mathcal{Z}$ by the two-point estimator~\citep{spall1992multivariate}:

 Where $u$ is uniformly sampled from the standard Euclidean sphere and $\lambda >0 $ is the smoothing parameter~\citep{duchi2012randomized,yousefian2012stochastic,zhang2024dpzero}.
 Using this formula to estimate the gradient, we only need to get the output logits or probability, which is allowed for many commercial MLLMs~\citep{finlayson2024logits} and helps reduce memory usage because we do not need to calculate the real gradient by backpropagation anymore.
 It also has been proven that \cref{eq:zero_order} is an unbiased estimator of the real gradient~\citep{spall1992multivariate}.